 Many however are not quite reperesented correctly.

-It's possible to enquire with the energy assessor if you are concerned that an EPC might be incorrect.
-If you are still not happy after contacting them, you can contact the accreditaton scheme they are a member of (Elmhurt, ECMK, Quidos etc.).
+If you are still not happy after contacting the assessor, you can contact the accreditaton scheme they are a member of (Elmhurt, ECMK, Quidos etc.).
+Their details are also recorded on the EPC.

 Click here to return to our 'Improve Your EPC' main page, and see if there is another way you could improve your EPC rating